 Why Egil's Saga is not describing Brunanburh

-Egil’s Saga is a biography of the 10th century Icelandic mercenary, pirate and farmer and Egill Skallagrimsson.
-It says that he spent time in England fighting for King Æthelstan.
+Egil’s Saga is a biography of Egill Skallagrimsson, a 10th century Icelandic mercenary, pirate and farmer.
+It says that he and his brother Thorolf spent a year in England fighting as mercenaries for King Æthelstan.
 It describes their participation in a battle at a place named Vínheiðar which is usually assumed to be the Battle of Brunanburh in 937.
-We explain below why we think it is not.
+We explain in this paper why it is not.

 Evidence that Egill was at Brunanburh